-Formerly known as the Older People’s Festival, we have returned in 2019 with a new name to better capture the spirit of Ageing Well in Brighton & Hove.
+Formerly known as the Older People’s Festival, we returned in 2019 with a new name to better capture the spirit of Ageing Well in Brighton & Hove.

-With the joy of the thousands of people who took part in last year’s OPF still ringing in our ears, we are proud and excited to bring the 2019 Ageing Well Festival to you.
-We have a two week extravaganza packed full of events for you to get to, highlighting the activities going on in our city all year round.
+With the joy of the thousands of people who took part in 2018’s OPF ringing in our ears, we proudly brought the 2019 Ageing Well Festival to you.
+The two week extravaganza was packed full of events, highlighting the activities going on in our city all year round.